aramder/aramder.github.io/lcftra/_posts/2018-8-2-animation-bank-module.md

 These modules mostly contain commercial off-the-shelf parts, such as the Gilderfluke Br-EFB PID controller and Rexroth valve drivers, but some parts of the system were custom built.

 Previously, all of our boxes had openings for connectors, buttons, switches, gauges, etc. drilled by hand, but for the new animation system we took a different approach.
 We drew the layout of the connectors in CAD, and had thin metal plates, as well as accompanying gaskets, made.
 This saved us countless hours of machining work.
-Though waterjeting plates for a purpose like this isn’t exactly revolutionary, we were rather relieved to find an elegant and time saving alternative to drilling and machining just over 200 holes and openings.
+Though waterjeting plates for a purpose like this isn’t exactly revolutionary, we were rather relieved to find an elegant and time saving alternative to drilling and machining just over 200 holes and openings by hand.

 ![A flat piece of gasket material placed in a laser cutter](/images/lcftra/bank module/unpainted panel.jpg)